numerique-gouv/sites-faciles/scripts/README.md

-The scripts placed in this directory should never be called directly but through a recipe placed in the `justfile` at root level.
+The scripts placed in this directory SHOULD NOT be called directly but through a recipe placed in the `justfile` at root level.

+They SHOULD be documented in the `ONBOARDING.md` file.